sunpy/sunpy/docs/tutorial/timeseries.rst

 Timeseries
 **********

-Time series data are a fundamental part of many data analysis projects in heliophysics as well as other areas.
-**sunpy** provides a TimeSeries object to handle this type of data.
+In this section of the tutorial, you will learn about the `TimeSeries <sunpy.timeseries.GenericTimeSeries>` object.
+TimeSeries objects hold time-dependent data with their accompanying metadata.
+They can be used with multiple one-dimensional arrays which are all associated with a common time axis.
-Much like the `~sunpy.map.Map` object, the `~sunpy.timeseries.TimeSeries` object can load generic filetypes, and recognizes data from nine specific sources to provide instrument specific data loading and plotting capabilities.
+Much like the `~sunpy.map.Map` object, the `~sunpy.timeseries.TimeSeries` object can handle generic data, but also provides instrument specific data loading and plotting capabilities.
-For more information about TimeSeries, and what file types and data sources are supported, check out :ref:`timeseries_code_ref`.

-:ref:`creating-timeseries` describes how to create a TimeSeries object from single or multiple observational sources.
+Importantly, TimeSeries allows you to select specific time ranges or combine multiple TimeSeries in a metadata-aware way.

-:ref:`inspecting-timeseries` describes how to examine the data and metadata.
+By the end of this tutorial, you will learn how to create a TimeSeries, extract the data and metadata, and easily visualize the TimeSeries.
-:ref:`plotting-timeseries` outlines the basics of how **sunpy** will plot a TimeSeries object.
-:ref:`manipulating-timeseries` describes how to modify data, truncate a TimeSeries, down- and up-sample data, concatenate data, and create an Astropy Table from a TimeSeries.
-:ref:`custom-timeseries` details how to create a TimeSeries object from a Pandas DataFrame or an Astropy Table.
-Lastly, :ref:`ts-metadata` describes how to view and extract information from the metadata.
+Additionally, you will learn how to truncate a TimeSeries to a specific window in time as well as combine multiple TimeSeries objects.

 .. note::